-Providence exists to inspire and equip others around the world to love orphans, widows, and at-risk communities as God loves them.
+Providence exists to inspire and equip others around the world to love orphaned and at-risk children and their communities with excellence.
 We do this through:

 - Extensive research of the plight of orphans and orphan care systems around the world